 Google has manual actions specifically for spammy structured data ("Spammy Structured Markup").
 Penalty: rich snippet eligibility revoked across the entire domain — typically 6–12 months.
 Recovery requires removing offending markup and submitting a reconsideration request.

 **Realistic 2026 reality check:** even properly-implemented review schema on a small business site rarely triggers the gold-stars rich snippet anymore.
 Google reserves it primarily for high-authority sites, e-commerce product pages with real review counts in the hundreds, and verified review-platform integrations.
 Most service businesses should implement the schema correctly (helps with AI Overview eligibility and Knowledge Panel) but not expect the visual star treatment.
+Throughout our work on how add aggregaterating schema, we cite primary sources and current data.
+Throughout our work on how add aggregaterating schema, we cite primary sources and current data.

 - **Should I use JSON-LD, Microdata, or RDFa for schema markup?** — JSON-LD, period.
 Google has explicitly stated JSON-LD is preferred since 2017.
 Microdata and RDFa still parse correctly but add no benefit and complicate maintenance.
 Strip out any old Microdata when you migrate. - **Is FAQ schema still worth implementing in 2026?** — Yes, but with reduced expectations.
 Google removed FAQ rich snippets from most non-authoritative sites in August 2023 and continued tightening through 2024–2025.
 FAQ schema still helps with semantic understanding and AI Overview citations, even when rich snippets don't display. - **Can I use Product schema for service businesses?** — Yes — Service schema (a Product subtype) is the right choice for service businesses.
 Don't use the generic Product schema for services; use Service, with proper offers, areaServed, and provider properties. - **Should I add Author schema for E-E-A-T?** — Yes — Author/Person schema with sameAs links to professional profiles is one of the few concrete technical things you can do to signal E-E-A-T. Pair it with a real bio page, byline on every article, and verified author identity across platforms.
+If you're researching how add aggregaterating schema, this page covers what actually moves the needle in 2026.
+If you're researching how add aggregaterating schema, this page covers what actually moves the needle in 2026.